• Skip to main content

 In research, it is only proper that referencing should be done properly and the proper way to reference is to do things alphabetically.
 No matter the reference style used by a writer or a researcher, it is expected that the references are cited alphabetically.
 This way, readers of a particular work will find it easy to always refer back to a written work.

-How to organize reference in Alphabetical Order
+How to organize references in Alphabetical Order

 Automatic ways of formating your list of references in alphabetical order.